28 October 2006

 02 October 2006

-First the negatives: it's rather twee, and feels extremely dated.
-It was actually made in 1961, so not quite as old as we thought; we would not have been surprised if it had been ten years earlier.
+First the negative side of this film.
+It's rather twee, and feels extremely dated.
+It was actually made in 1961, so it was not quite as old as we thought.
+We would not have been surprised if it had been ten years earlier.
 Moreover, the plot is - in the end - rather predictable.
 Not to mention unlikely, relying as it does on an amazing coincidence following bizarre circumstances...

 To say any more would be a spoiler, although I imagine that most people interested in this movie will know at least the outline of the plot.

 On the plus side, it's really a delightful feel-good story, once one accepts the 1960s twee American style of acting.
-The young Hayley Mills does a wonderful job, acting two girls brought up in different environments, even managing two distinct American accents.
+The young Hayley Mills does a wonderful job, acting two girls brought up in different environments.
+She even manages two distinct American accents.
 That this was done before the modern days of easy special effects is in itself a triumph of production.

-Recommended as a warm family film that doesn't require much thought.
-There is, apparently, a 1998 remake of this film which modernises the names and situations - but many people who have seen both prefer this original.
+So I would recommend 'The Parent Trap' as a warm family film that doesn't require much thought.
+There is, apparently, a 1998 remake of this film which modernises the names and situations.
+But many people who have seen both prefer this original.
 There's something special about watching a classic.

 Review copyright Sue's DVD Reviews